RareMojo/YoBot-Discord/README.md

 Each JSON file contains system messages translated into the respective language.

+The Discord and other API handlers can often do their own localization, but this handles the local terminal system.

 <b>Note:</b> *machine translated, may not be accurate*
 <br>
 <br>